Skip to main content

 About This School

-Averett University is a private nonprofit institution located in Danville, Virginia with approximately 1,162 undergraduate students enrolled.
-The school is moderately selective, accepting approximately 48% of applicants.
-The average net price after financial aid is $23,262 per year.
-The graduation rate is 44%, and the typical graduate earns $49,000 within 10 years of enrollment.
+Averett University is a private nonprofit institution located in Danville, Virginia with approximately 1,231 undergraduate students enrolled.
+Averett University has an open or accessible admissions process, with an acceptance rate of 57%.
+The average net price after financial aid is $22,925 per year.
+The graduation rate is 48%, and the typical graduate earns $49,000 within 10 years of enrollment.

 Averett University is a private university in Danville, Virginia, United States.
 Founded in 1859 as a women's college, Averett became a four-year, coeducational institution in 1969.
 In 2011, the university restored its Baptist affiliation, renewing a relationship that had existed from Averett's founding until 2005.